Writing a Personal Statement for College admission

 Merits of College Life over High School

-You are done with high school, and you are on to the next chapter in your academic life.
+You are done with high school, and you are on to the next chapter in your academic life and ask about order essay online .
 The thought of college excites you.
 This is most especially because a college has several advantages compared to high school, and they are stated below:

 - There’s freedom on campus because most students live far from home.